 Thor — Named after the Norse god of thunder and lightning, Thor– the German Shepherd who plays a prominent role in the 1996 horror flick Bad Moon— was primarily portrayed by a dog actor named Primo.

-Toto — Arguably filmdom’s most famous Fido, Dorothy Gale’s tail-wagging travel companion on The Yellow Brick Road in The Wizard of Oz was portrayed by a Cairn Terrier named Terry.
+Toto — Arguably filmdom’s most famous Fido and the most recognized of all movie dog names, Dorothy Gale’s tail-wagging travel companion on The Yellow Brick Road in The Wizard of Oz was portrayed by a Cairn Terrier named Terry.
 A prominent pup in motion pictures during the 1930s, Terry also shared screen time with Spencer Tracy in the film Fury, Shirley Temple in the family-friendly flick Bright Eyes, and even made a cameo appearance alongside Joan Crawford in The Women.
 Not only does Terry’s memory live on in the pages of I, Toto: The Autobiography of Terry, The Dog Who was Toto, fans can also pay their respects to their favorite dog star with a visit to a life-size bronze sculpture of her likeness at the Hollywood Forever Cemetery.

 Tramp — For many dog lovers, the sight of a spaghetti meatball will forever be synonymous with this lovable rapscallion.
 Beloved by Disney fans since its premiere in 1955, Lady and the Tramp‘s four-pawed protagonist is believed to be a Schnauzer mix.
 While the original movie showcased the animated antics of Tramp, Lady and their furry friends, in 2019 fans of Fidos had the chance to enjoy the tale acted out in by actual dogs in a Disney made for TV version of Lady and the Tramp, with a two-year-old rescue dog named Monte taking on the role of the male lead.